LezaMalik/Programming_Concepts/README.md

 ### 4. How is text data stored on disk?
 Text data is stored on disk as binary data using a character encoding like UTF-8.
 Each character is translated into its corresponding binary representation according to the chosen encoding.
 When reading the data, the encoding is used to interpret the binary values and convert them back into characters.

+Here's a general overview of how text data is typically stored on disk:

+* File Formats: Text data is usually stored in files, and these files can have different formats.
+Common text file formats include plain text files (with extensions like .txt), markup languages like HTML, XML, JSON, and more.
+These formats define how the data is structured and organized within the file.

+* Character Encoding: Text data consists of characters, and these characters are represented as numbers in a computer's memory.
+Different character encoding schemes are used to map characters to their corresponding numeric values.
+The most common character encoding is UTF-8 (Unicode Transformation Format 8), which can represent a wide range of characters from various languages and symbol sets.

+* ASCII: A basic character encoding that uses 7 bits to represent characters.
+It's limited to the English alphabet and some special characters.
+UTF-8: A variable-width encoding that uses 8, 16, or 24 bits to represent characters.
+It's backward-compatible with ASCII and can represent a vast range of characters from different languages.

+* Byte Representation: Text characters are ultimately stored as binary data on disk.
+Each character is represented by one or more bytes depending on the chosen character encoding.
+For example, in UTF-8, characters can take up one to four bytes, depending on their code points.

+* Newline Characters: Different operating systems use different characters to represent newlines (line breaks) in text files.
+For example, Windows uses a carriage return followed by a line feed (\r\n), Unix-based systems use just a line feed (\n), and older Mac systems used only a carriage return (\r).

+* Encoding Metadata: In some cases, the character encoding used for a text file might be specified in the file itself or indicated by metadata associated with the file.
+This information helps software interpret the data correctly.

+* Byte Order Mark (BOM): In Unicode-based encodings like UTF-16 and UTF-32, a special character known as the Byte Order Mark (BOM) may be used to indicate the byte order (endianness) of the file.

+When reading or writing text data to and from disk, it's important to handle the character encoding correctly to ensure that the data is interpreted and displayed as intended.
+Different programming languages and libraries provide functions and classes to handle these encoding and decoding operations, abstracting away the low-level details for developers.

 ----------------------------------------------

 ### 5. Explain Modern Hardware Architecture